anud22/WeatherForecast/README.md

 # Weather Dashboard

-#### The project creates a Weather Dashboard application that allows a user to check the today's weather and 5-day forecast for any city
+#### The project creates a Weather Dashboard that allows a user to check today's weather and 5-day forecast for any city
 <br>
 <br>